-Broadway’s performance-enhancing additives can deliver a range of important benefits to our customers.
++ performance denotes our range of performance enhancing materials.
+Broadway’s performance-enhancing additives can deliver a range of important benefits for our customers.
 We provide additives to improve processing or enhance the performance of your end component.
 We can supply additives as a stand-alone masterbatch, we can formulate additive compounds, or more commonly we’ll incorporate additives into your coloured masterbatches.
 Our expert team will tailor the addition rate of your additive for exact manufacturing conditions and specific end use requirements.

 Additive masterbatches add value to plastic components.
 Broadway’s performance-enhancing additives can prolong the life of a product and help ensure it meets the needs of consumers.
 If you require a specific additive which isn’t referenced below then please give us a call.
 Our expert technicians are always on hand to develop new solutions.
 Our range continues to evolve in response to market demands.

 Broadway’s UV protection additive will improve the lifespan and reduce degradation of plastic components for outdoor applications.
 UV additives have two components; a UV absorber and a UV stabiliser.
 The UV absorber acts as a sunblock and prevents the penetration of UV light.
 In most cases this is used to preserve the life of a colour and prevent it fading in sunlight.
 The UV stabiliser hinders the degradation of the material, meaning the product will last longer when exposed to UV rays.
 In order to provide optimum protection, we can tailor the loading of this additive to meet your specific requirements.
 This is usually determined by the predicted lifespan and geographic location of the sold product.

 So many product briefs require antimicrobial properties.
 This additive is extensively used in hospital and care home equipment.
 The trend to incorporate antimicrobial additives into plastics has never been more prevalent than it is today, in the wake of the Coronavirus pandemic.